matth-adenyo/matth-adenyo/README.md

 ## You're Welcome to My Data Science Playground! 🚀

-I'm a passionate data science enthusiast diving deep into the world of data and extracting insights that drive decision-making.
+I'm a data analyst and a data science enthusiast diving deep into the world of data and extracting insights that drive decision-making.
 This is my space where I share my research, projects and insights.

 ## About Me

 - 🎓 I'm a Mathematics graduate with a deep understanding of mathematical/statistical concepts
+- 📜 I'm a certified DataCamp [Data Scientist Associate](https://www.datacamp.com/certificate/DSA0015087330463)
 - 👀 I’m interested in everything data (Data Science, Data Analysis, Health Data, etc)
 - 🌱 I'm always learning and exploring new techniques and tools in the field of data science
 - 💼 I'm looking to collaborate on data science/statistics/mathematics-related projects